arbor-sim/arbor/doc/cpp/probe_sample.rst

 Ionic external concentration of ion across components of the cell.

-*  Sample value: ``cable_sample_range``.
-Each value is the concentration in millimoles per lire across an unbranched component of the cell, as determined by the discretisation.
+* Sample value: the concentration in millimoles per lire across an unbranched component of the cell, as determined by the discretisation.

-*  Metadata: ``mcable_list``.
+* Metadata: ``mcable``.
 Each cable in the cable list describes the unbranched component for the corresponding sample value.

 .. code::

     struct cable_probe_ion_ext_concentration {
-        mcable_list location;
+        locset location;
         std::string ion;
     };

 Ionic external concentration of ion at each site in ``locations``.

-*  Sample value: ``double``.
-Ion concentration in millimoles per litre.
+*  Sample value: Ion concentration in millimoles per litre.

-*  Metadata: ``mcable_list``.
+*  Metadata: ``mlocation``.
 Location of probe.

 .. code::